 - Nominal Group Technique – This technique could have been helpful in determining the various issues employees were having.
 Since the online employee portal was the CIO’s idea even though s/he had been with the company only for a few a months versus other employees who had been around for a long time.
 This might have created some resentment towards the idea.
 The Nominal Group Technique could have helped to make idea generation and problem-solving more collaborative.

 - Framing – Proper framing of the issues would have helped too.
 CIO did not frame the issues correctly and jumped to the solution.
 It would have been great to just step back, frame each issue individually and then see how issues could be resolved.

-- Personality Types – CIO assumed that most people are people are like him/her.
-However, if CIO had understood the various personality types and their motivations then his/her recommendations could have appealed more to CEO and CFO.
+- Personality Types – CIO assumed that most people are like him/her.
+However, if CIO had understood the various personality types and their motivations then his/her recommendations could have appealed more to the CEO and CFO.